ben-denzler/Text-Adventure-Game/README.md

 ## Project Description

- This is a simple text-based RPG that has a story, choice of characters, inventory for armor/weapons/items, turn-based combat and several endings that depend on choices you make during the game.
+ This is a simple text-based RPG that has a story, choice of characters, inventory for armor/weapons/items and turn-based combat.
 The game takes place in "steps" that can be narrative or combat.
-Dialogue choices are made while not in combat, and battles have options to attack, run etc.
+Dialogue choices are made while not in combat, and battles have options to attack, defend, flee or view inventory.

  We were interested in this project because we grew up playing video games (at least to some extent) and thought that trying to make one ourselves would be a fun and exciting project.
 A role-playing game is fairly open-ended compared to other ideas, and so allows us to be more creative- we can write our own story!
 A more open-ended project like this will also help us better understand the need for design patterns to structure our program.